Retailing and services marketing

-The department has a research unit related that specifically to operates in this area called the Australian Consumer, Retail, and Services research unit (ACRS; previously: Australian Centre for Retail Studies).
+The department has a research unit related that specifically to operates in this area called the Australian Consumer and Retail Studies unit (ACRS; previously: Australian Centre for Retail Studies).
 The ACRS is a commercially based unit within the department with extensive expertise in consumer, retail, and services expertise.
 It conducts research for major domestic and international organisations and organises industry events.
 Find out more about ACRS.

 Research activities in retailing and services marketing focuses on the following themes:

 - financial services